n-r-w/knowledgegraph-mcp/README.md

 - ALWAYS validate entity existence before adding observations
 - DELETE outdated information promptly
 - KEEP observations atomic and factual

+### KNOWLEDGE MANAGEMENT DECISION FRAMEWORK
+For each user interaction, ask:
+1. **IS THIS INFORMATION VALUABLE LONG-TERM?** If yes, consider storing in knowledge graph
+2. **WILL THIS INFORMATION BE NEEDED ACROSS CONVERSATIONS?** If yes, definitely store
+3. **DOES THIS RELATE TO EXISTING KNOWLEDGE?** If yes, update or connect to existing entities
+4. **IS STRUCTURED RETRIEVAL NEEDED?** If yes, ensure proper tagging and relations

 ---